KIYOUNGYI/kafkaSimple/README.md

-# KafkaSimple
+# Kafka pub/sub simple Client

 A simple pub/sub app running in local.
-You have to install Kafka,ZooKeeper in your local machine in order to run this app.
+You have to install Kafka,ZooKeeper in your local to run this app.

 # What I Learned